maimul/maimul/README.md

 - 👋 Hi, I’m ᗰᗩIᗰᑌᒪ
 - 🌱 Always learning and exploring~
-- 🎯 I love to work for people or organization that has meaningful impact, ambitious, understanding and has a optimistic mindset.
+- 🎯 I love to work for people or organization that has meaningful impact, ambitious, understanding and has an optimistic mindset.

 ---